Goggwell/newfolio/README.md

 ## 😎 Overview

 - `components/*` - React components for the app
+- `components/Icons/*` - SVG icons as React components
 - `cypress/*` - Files related to Cypress/E2E testing
 - `data/*` - Static data for various components
 - `env/*` - Environment variable validation
 - `pages/*` - Pages for app (there's only 1 main page)
 - `pages/_offline.tsx` - Offline fallback page for PWA
 - `pages/api/*` - All API related tasks
-- `posts/*` - MDX files for the content of my blog
+- `posts/*` - Markdown files for the content of my blog
 - `prisma/*` - My Prisma schema, which uses a CockroachDB database
 - `public/*` - Static assets including fonts and images
 - `server/*` - The backend, which is a tRPC server